06 - CLI Settings

 Fine-Tune SSH/telnet CLI parameters

-The IP Fabric's discovery is primarily using Command Line Interface (CLI) to discover network elements.
+The IP Fabric's discovery is primarily using the Command Line Interface (CLI) to discover network elements.
 There are certain default CLI parameters that can be found in Settings → Advanced → SSH/TELNET:

 - Network device login timeout